-New York City, Liberia, Barbados, England, Belgium, France, Switzerland and the Netherlands were all places that Simone called home.
+New York City, Liberia, Barbados, England, Belgium, France, Switzerland, and the Netherlands were all places that Simone called home.
 She died at her home in Southern France, and her ashes were scattered in several African countries.

 10. SHE HAD A FAMOUS INNER CIRCLE.

 During the late '60s, Simone and her second husband Andrew Stroud lived next to Malcolm X and his family in Mount Vernon, New York.
 He wasn't her only famous pal.
 Simone was very close with playwright Lorraine Hansberry.
 After Hansberry’s death, Simone penned “To Be Young, Gifted and Black” in her honor, a tribute to Hansberry's play of the same title.
-Simone even struck up with a brief friendship with David Bowie in the mid-70s, who called her every night for a month to offer his advice and support.
+Simone even struck up a brief friendship with David Bowie in the mid-1970s, who called her every night for a month to offer his advice and support.

 11. YOU CAN STILL VISIT SIMONE IN HER HOMETOWN.

-In 2010, an 8-foot sculpture of Eunice Waymon was erected in her hometown of Tyron, North Carolina.
-Her likeness stands tall in Nina Simone plaza, where she’s seated and playing an eternal song on a keyboard that floats in midair.
+In 2010, an 8-foot sculpture of Eunice Waymon was erected in her hometown of Tryon, North Carolina.
+Her likeness stands tall in Nina Simone Plaza, where she’s seated and playing an eternal song on a keyboard that floats in midair.
 Her daughter, Lisa Simone Kelly, gave sculptor Zenos Frudakis some of Simone’s ashes to weld into the sculpture’s bronze heart.
 "It's not something very often done, but I thought it was part of the idea of bringing her home," Frudakis said.